-LOLER stands for Lifting Operations and Lifting Equipment Regulations 1998, these regulations have been in place within arboriculture and other industries since December 1998.
+LOLER inspections are a legal requirement under the Lifting Operations and Lifting Equipment Regulations 1998.
+Since December 1998 these regulations have been in place within arboriculture and other industries.

-The regulations apply both to employers and to the self-employed, as well as to anyone else in control of lifting equipment or lifting operations.
+Regulations apply both to employers and the self-employed.
+As well as to anyone else in control of lifting equipment or lifting operations.

-The aims of LOLER 1998 are to ensure that:
+Aims of the LOLER regulations 1998 are to ensure that: